Makae/rxjs-insights/docs/article.md

 ## Higher-Level Observables
-### Operator Functions
+### Inner and Outer Observable
+// TODO ADDexplanation

+### Common High-Level operator functions
-The first touch-points a new developer has with higher-level observables are normally the built in operator functions like `switchMap`, `exhaustMap` or `mergeMap`.
+The first touch-points a new developer has with higher-level observables are normally the built in operator functions like `switchMap()`, `exhaustMap()` or `mergeMap()`.
 They are normally used to trigger a side effect or fetching of data based on an event emitted on the upstream observable.

+They take in a value and **map** it to a **new Observable** which returns another value.

 Imagine for example you want to fetch suggestions for your autocomplete feature from the, when the user is typing in some letters into an input.

-Lets take the Example from the previous Article section:
+Lets take the example from the previous Article section about **Pipes**.
+Below you can see the code again from the section:
 ```ts
 const mySubscription = fromEvent(htmlInput, 'keyup')
 .pipe(